 IF eventually, your spouse will listen to reason, and will put effort into making your marriage work once again, you both need to do what it takes to bring love back into your everyday lives with each other.

 “The key to love is attention.
-More specifically Brett Williams, the author of You Can Be Right or You Can Be Married: Love-Based Solutions for Couples, and the creator of the Date Night Deck, believes that love is the free gift of our attention.
-‘When couples are dating they bring all kinds of attention to each other on a daily basis, and their love is never stronger.
-After the vows are given, the pair stops pursuing and their attention is turned toward their careers, their new family, and taking care of the home.
-This is when their love becomes starved for attention and the feeling of closeness begins to wane.’
+More specifically Brett Williams, the author of You Can Be Right or You Can Be Married: Love-Based Solutions for Couples, believes that love is the free gift of our attention.
+‘When couples are dating they bring all kinds of attention to each other on a daily basis.
+As a result, their love is never stronger.
+But after the vows are given, the pair stops pursuing.
+Their attention is instead turned toward their careers, their new family, and taking care of the home.
+This is when their love becomes starved for attention.
+And this is where the feeling of closeness begins to wane.’

-“’Intuitively everyone understands this relationship between love and attention; so much so that the words are used almost interchangeably.
+“’Intuitively everyone understands this relationship between love and attention.
+This is so much so that the words are used almost interchangeably.
 Therefore in order to reconnect they need to bring attention to one another.
 What they need is a weekly date night.

 “’A movie and dinner is not going to cut it.
 The way couples typically date brings very little attention.
 For the dates to be effective in creating closeness they must follow the principles that govern love/attention:

 “’A great date will contain variety, vitality, and attention in a style the other person wants.’”

 To obtain ideas to get you onto a good footing to grow your love, please visit the Romantic Ideas topic.
 We recommend you glean through and use that, which will help you to grow your love for each other.

 Lastly, on this issue, here’s a portion of what Pastor Mark at Mars Hill Downtown Bellevue said in a sermon titled, “Friends with Benefits.”
 It’s something for you to prayerfully consider: